stakater/developer-handbook/content/kubernetes/storage.md

 ### Storage Classes

-All Kubernetes storage is made available via storage providers and there are quite a few storage providers available: hostPath, NFS, Ceph, Gluster, vSphere, just to name a very few.
+All Kubernetes storage is made available via storage providers and there are quite a few storage providers available: `hostPath`, NFS, Ceph, `Gluster`, `vSphere`, just to name a very few.
 Different storage providers will support different attributes for the PVs it controls.
 Before choosing a storage provider the attributes that are supported should be considered.

 The way a storage provider is utilized is through a storage class.
 A storage class defines all the parameters needed by the storage provider to create a PV.
 The specific attributes needed for the storage class depends on the storage provider.

 It is common for a storage class name to include information about the storage provider and storage other attributes of the storage provider.
-For instance, a platform could have a storage class named "ceph-fast" indicating that if a PVC requests a PV created by this storage class it will be provided by the ceph storage provider backed by high IOPS storage.
-An operator may want to be even more descriptive and name the storage class "ceph-tier0" or "ceph-flash".
+For instance, a platform could have a storage class named `ceph-fast` indicating that if a PVC requests a PV created by this storage class it will be provided by the Ceph storage provider backed by high IOPS storage.
+An operator may want to be even more descriptive and name the storage class `ceph-tier0` or `ceph-flash`.

-Operators are advised to be caution using too much detail and creating too many different types of storage classes due to the risk of the developer not knowing what they all mean and chosing the wrong type using expensive storage when they only needed the the less expensive type.
+Operators are advised to be caution using too much detail and creating too many different types of storage classes due to the risk of the developer not knowing what they all mean and chose the wrong type using expensive storage when they only needed the less expensive type.
 T-Shirt sizes (fast, medium, slow) seems to be a good way to label storage classes.

 ## Resilience, Performance, and Scalability